The number of multiplicity-free primitive ideals associated with the rigid nilpotent orbits: Dealing with the orbit

 One should keep in mind here that $E^3([u_-,f+f_0])-3[e,[E(u_-),E(f-f_0)]]=[E^3(u_-),f+f_0]$ which holds since $E^3(f+f_0)=0$.
 As $E^4(u_-)=0$ the latter equals to thanks to the $\g$-invariance of $(\,\cdot\,,\,\cdot\,)$.
 Recall that $-h_0=[e,f_0]=[f,e_0]$ and $[h,f_0]=-2f_0$.
 Also, $[f,v_-]=0$ and $[f,f_0]=0$.
 By the Jacobi identity, (\ref{4.5}) equals to

 Since $h$ commutes with $[u,[e,[f_0,v_-]]$ the last expression equals

-Finally, a GAP computation reveals that In view of (\ref{varphi1}) the factor $7^2$ gets canceled and we obtain $\lambda=\frac{3}{2}\in R^\times$.
+Finally, a GAP computation\footnote{Again, see \url{https://github.com/davistem/the_number_of_multiplicity-free_primitive_ideals/} for the code.} reveals that In view of (\ref{varphi1}) the factor $7^2$ gets cancelled and we obtain $\lambda=\frac{3}{2}\in R^\times$.
 Arguing as in Subsection~\ref{ss2} we now deduce that $U(\g,e)^{\rm ab}$ has dimension $2$. \begin{Remark} For safety, we have also used GAP to compute the expressions (4.3) and (4.4), and the number $1176$ was the output in both cases. \end{Remark}